deutschestextarchiv/dtabf/scripts/DTAoX/Readme.md

 the possibility of such damage."

 ## THIRD PARTY LICENSES
-1. The DTA-oXygen-Framework includes and makes use of the Junicode font (http://junicode.sourceforge.net/), which is distributed under the Open Font License (http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+1. The DTA-oXygen-Framework includes and makes use of the [Junicode font](http://junicode.sourceforge.net/), which is distributed under the [Open Font License](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

-2. The DTA-oXygen-Framework includes and makes use of the Xerces2 Java library, which is distributed unter the Apache Software License (http://www.apache.org/licenses/LICENSE-2.0).
+2. The DTA-oXygen-Framework includes and makes use of the Xerces2 Java library, which is distributed unter the [Apache Software License](http://www.apache.org/licenses/LICENSE-2.0).

-3. The DTA-oXygen-Framework makes use of the oXygen-TEI P5-Framework, which is distributed under the New BSD License (http://opensource.org/licenses/BSD-3-Clause):
+3. The DTA-oXygen-Framework makes use of the oXygen-TEI P5-Framework, which is distributed under the [New BSD License](http://opensource.org/licenses/BSD-3-Clause):

 > "Copyright 2011 Syncro Soft SRL, Romania.
 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 > 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.